Shared Certificates for Neural Network Verification: Experimental Evaluation

-We define specifications on 100 images each from the MNIST \citep{MNIST} and the CIFAR dataset \citep{cifar}.
-We use Zonotope propagation as the baseline and for the propagation of relaxations \citep{SinghGMPV18}.
-For both datasets we consider a 7 layer neural network with 200 neurons per layer, 7x200 as well as 9x500 which has 9 layers of 500 neurons.
-We provide further details in \cref{sec:experimental-details}.
-We implemented our algorithms in PyTorch \citep{PyTorch} and ran our experiments on Ubuntu 18.04 with an Intel Core i9-9900K CPU and 64 GB RAM.
-For all timing results we provide the mean over three runs and their standard deviation in \cref{sec:additional-results}.
+We consider the verification of robustness to adversarial patch attacks and geometric transformations in \cref{sec:robustn-agsinst-adve} and \cref{sec:robustn-against-geom}, respectively.
+We define specifications on the first 100 test set images each from the MNIST \cite{MNIST} and the CIFAR-10 dataset \cite{cifar} ("CIFAR") as with repetitions and parameter variations the overall runtime becomes high.
+We use DeepZ \cite{SinghGMPV18} as the baseline verifier as well as for $V_S$ and $V_T$ \cite{SinghGMPV18}.
+Throughout this section, we evaluate proof sharing for two networks on two common datasets: We use a seven layer neural network with 200 neurons per layer ("7x200") and a nine layer network with 500 neurons per layer ("9x500") for both the MNIST\cite{MNIST} and CIFAR datasets \cite{cifar}, both utilizing ReLU activations.
+These architectures are similar to the fully-connected ones used in the ERAN and Mnistfc VNN-Comp categories \cite{VNN21}.
+For MNIST, we train 100 epochs, enumerating all patch locations for each sample, and for CIFAR we train for 600 with 10 random patch locations, as outlined in \cite{ChiangNAZSG20} with interval training \cite{DiffAI,IBP}.
+On MNIST the 7x200 and the 9x500 achieve a natural accuracy of of 98.3\% and 95.3\% respectively.
+For CIFAR, these values are 48.8\% and 48.1\% respectively.
+Our implementation utilizes PyTorch \cite{PyTorch} and is evaluated on Ubuntu 18.04 with an Intel Core i9-9900K CPU and 64 GB RAM.
+For all timing results, we provide the mean over three runs.